input-output-hk/ouroboros-leios/Logbook.md

   most recent draft.
 - Used relay protocols to define a node for Leios, extending the one we had for Praos.
 Validation delays still missing atm.

+### Rust simulation

+Bundle all votes a node produces for one round in a single message, to vastly reduce network traffic.
+Still too high.

+The visualization is streaming events from the server more efficiently, so it can display more data.

 ### Formal specification